Time Fairness in Online Knapsack Problems: Online Fair Algorithms

 In a follow-up to Theorem \ref{thm:ectComp}, we can ask whether a randomized algorithm for $\OKP$ exhibits similar trade-offs as in the deterministic setting.
 We refute this, showing that randomization \textit{can} satisfy $1$-CTIF while simultaneously obtaining the optimal competitive ratio in expectation.

 Motivated by related work on randomized $\OKP$ algorithms, as well as by Theorem~\ref{pro:fairconst}, we highlight one such randomized algorithm and show that it provides the best possible fairness guarantee.
-In addition to their optimal deterministic $\ZCL$ algorithm, \citet{ZCL:08} also show a related randomized algorithm for $\OKP$; we will henceforth refer to this algorithm as $\ZCLRand$.
+In addition to their optimal deterministic $\ZCL$ algorithm, \citet{ZCL:08} also show a related randomized algorithm for $\OKP$; we will henceforth refer to this algorithm as $\ZCLRand$. $\ZCLRand$ samples a constant threshold $\phi$ from the continuous distribution $\mathcal{D}$ over the interval $[0, U]$, with probability density function $f(x) = c/x$ for $L \leq x \leq U$, and $f(x) = c/L$ for $0 \leq x \leq L$, where $c = 1 / [ \ln (\nicefrac{U}{L}) + 1 ]$.
+When item $j$ arrives, $\ZCLRand$ accepts it iff $v_j/w_j \geq \phi$ and $z_j + w_j \leq 1$ (i.e., the item's value density is above the threshold, and there is enough space for it).
+The following result shows the competitive optimality of $\ZCLRand$.

 [1]{ {\boxed{ \vphantom{i}^{v_. = #1/m}_{w_. = 1/m}}}{}}